OctopusDeploy/blog/blog/2022-02/multi-environment-deployments-jenkins/index.md

 During a deployment process, an artifact is built by a build server before being deployed.
 Jenkins is a build server designed for multi-environment settings.
 Jenkins can package and push your artifact to a central repository.
 From here, a Continuous Delivery (CD) tool can take the artifact and deploy it.

-Octopus Deploy is a best in class CD tool that helps with this process.
+Octopus Deploy is a best-in-class CD tool that helps with this process.
 Octopus can interface with and deploy to major cloud providers like Azure, Google, and Amazon.

 In this post, I show you how to build and push the Octopus underwater app to Amazon Elastic Container Registry (ECR).
 Jenkins will trigger a deployment in Octopus Deploy.
 Octopus will then deploy the app to Amazon Elastic Kubernetes Service (EKS).